GuildOfCalamity/TabApp/README.md

 ### 📝 v1.0.0.0 - April 2024

-* A simple tab-style navagation application demonstration with a custom styler.
+* A simple tab-style navigation application demonstration with a custom styler.

 * This project uses the following additional packages:
     - "CommunityToolkit.Mvvm" Version="8.2.2"